 Behind the Name

 In 2011, we came up with the name China’s Children International for this organization.
-When trying to think up a name, we initially wanted to highlight the fact that most all of our members share the common beginning of having been adopted as children from China and are now living around the world.
+When trying to think up a name, we initially wanted to highlight the fact that the majority of our members share the common beginning of having been adopted as children from China.
 We want to make it known that the term “children” was placed in the organization’s name not to infantilize the community which it would be representing, but to say that many of us were children when we were adopted.
 From another perspective, we are “children” of China in the metaphorical sense, born in China but then scattered to every corner of the globe.

 CCI was created at a time when the great majority of Chinese adoptees were still children and young adults in order to provide coming of age adoptees with a community of their own where there was none before.
-While organizations created and run by adoptive parents are incredible support systems for young adoptees and their families, in fact serving as the inspiration of CCI, as the Chinese adoptee community continues to come of age, it is clear that it is the time for the adoptees to take the lead in establishing their organization.
-At CCI, we recognize that there is a growing concern in our community over including the word “children” in adoptee rhetoric, as many feel that the classification of Chinese adoptees as the “perpetual child” both undermines the power and legitimacy of our voices and our community.
+While organizations created and run by adoptive parents are incredible support systems for young adoptees and their families, in fact serving as one of the major inspirations for CCI, as the Chinese adoptee community continues to come of age, it is clear that it is the time for the adoptees to take the lead in establishing their own organizations.
+At CCI, we recognize that there is growing concern in our community over including the word “children” in adoptee rhetoric, as many feel that the classification of Chinese adoptees as the “perpetual child” both undermines the power and legitimacy of our voices and the community that we work so hard to build.
 However, we want to make it known that we do not support the infantilization or perpetuation of the child stereotype.
 In fact, we recognize that, as adoptees, many of us have had to grow up faster than our non-adopted peers, and therefore there is even more reason that we should no longer be referred to in adolescent terms.
 CCI believes that adult adoptee voices are the future of our community, and we are passionately committed to amplifying and empowering all Chinese adoptee voices.